 Other types of pallet rack include drive-in/drive-through, push-back, and pallet flow rack.
 These types allow for more dense storage, but you cannot access any given inventory item at any moment.
 It takes a little more planning and organization to properly utilize this style of racking, but when done properly is extremely efficient.

 No matter what you are shopping for, the amount of options can end up being overwhelming, making it harder to make a decision.
 This is especially true when deciding what type of used pallet racking is right for your material handling application.
-ASI carries a variety of styles and brands, some of which aren’t manufactured anymore.
+ASI carries a variety of styles and brands, some of which are not manufactured any longer.
 These styles are just as safe and function properly, but they have just been replaced with newer models.